pontem-network/aptos-core/developer-docs-site/docs/guides/install-petra-wallet.md

 See the [Petra docs](https://petra.app/docs/petra-intro) for developer and user instructions.

 :::tip
-If you would like to restore an existing Aptos wallet account in Petra, you must first create a new account in Petra, then you can switch and import the account.
+If you would like to restore an existing Pont wallet account in Petra, you must first create a new account in Petra, then you can switch and import the account.
 :::

 ## Start development